vfrico/pimagizer/README.md

 Change easily the size to your images

+## Translations

+If you want to contribute with translations, you have to edit `.po` files corresponding with your language in this [folder](src/i18n-template).
+To edit them, it is advisable to use an editor like [POEdit](https://github.com/vslavik/poedit) or Poeditor.

 ## Installation

 The installation can be fulfilled through executing standard installation routine on `setup.py` script: